The Photochemical Rearrangements of 4-Cyclopropyl-4-Phenylcyclohexenone and the Corresponding Dienone

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Kurtz, David Williams, "The Photochemical Rearrangements of 4-Cyclopropyl-4-Phenylcyclohexenone and the Corresponding Dienone" (1972).
 Chemistry - Dissertations.
-Paper 139.
+139.